-Begin your journey of the Mother Road at Jackson Boulevard and Michigan Avenue in Chicago and see the many historic sites of this major municipality.
-Like many large cities along Route 66, urbanization has taken over and you will have to search hard for vintage icons of the era.
-On your way out of Chicago you will pass through the suburb of Cicero, once a stand-alone town outside of the city that was riddled with tunnels and hidey holes utilized by Al Capone and his gang of bootleggers.
+Begin your journey of the Mother Road at Jackson Boulevard and Michigan Avenue in Chicago and see the many historic sites of this principal municipality.
+Like many large cities along Route 66, urbanization has taken over, and you will have to search hard for vintage icons of the era.
+On your way out of Chicago, you will pass through the suburb of Cicero, once a stand-alone town outside of the city that was riddled with tunnels and hidey holes utilized by Al Capone and his gang of bootleggers.

 Head on to Joliet, where you can see the Rialto Square Theatre and Union Station.
 In nearby Wilmington, don’t miss the Gemini Giant, and in Braidwood, the Polk-A-Dot Drive-In provides a peek at life-size statues of James Dean, Elvis, and the Blues Brothers.

 Along this stretch are several abandoned coal mines on your way to Gardner, where the 1928 Riviera Restaurant once stood before it burned to the ground in June 2010.
 Also here is a two-cell historic jailhouse.

 In Odell, you can see a 1930’s Sinclair station that continued to serve travelers of the Mother Road until 1975.
 Today it has been restored by the Illinois Route 66 Association and serves as an information center.
 In nearby Pontiac are the Old Log Cabin Inn and Restaurant and a Route 66 Museum housed in the old firehouse.